 - Physical Loss or Damage to Insured Property: There is generally coverage for the cost to repair, replace or rebuild property that suffers physical loss or damage.
-Covered premises are usually listed and scheduled in the policy and may include not only buildings but also equipment and business personal property such as furniture, machinery and stock. - Collapse Caused By Snow and/or Ice: Some property policies will cover damage caused by collapse where the collapse is caused by the weight of snow and/or ice.
-Others may not afford that coverage, while still others may do so at reduced sublimit.
+Covered premises are usually listed or scheduled in the policy and may include not only buildings but also equipment and business personal property such as furniture, machinery and stock. - Wind v.
+Flood: Virtually all property policies cover wind damage.
+Many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
+It is important, therefore, that policyholders carefully examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim.